JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 ## List Registered Services

-**This is in flight**

-As of right now (Dec 2017), Jasper only supports the [StructureMap](http://structuremap.github.io) container, but is somewhat likely to transition to, um, something else (or a streamlined, faster StructureMap) to be named later before it hits 1.0.
-Regardless, we expect this command will live on.

-To bootstrap the application and list out all the services registered to the system's IoC container, use this command:
+Jasper only supports the [Lamar container](https://github.com/jasperfx/lamar) (the replacement for the venerable [StructureMap](http://structuremap.github.io) container).
+To query the current state of service registrations, use this command:

 ```
 MyApp services